ARM-software/acle/main/acle.md

 ### Procedure calls and the Q / GE bits

-The Arm procedure call standard [[AAPCS]](#AAPCS) says that the Q and GE bits are undefined across public interfaces, but in practice it is desirable to return saturation status from functions.
+The Arm procedure call standard [[AAPCS]](#AAPCS) states that the Q and GE bits are undefined across public interfaces, but in practice it is desirable to return saturation status from functions.
 There are at least two common use cases:

-To define small (inline) functions defined in terms of expressions involving intrinsics, which provide abstractions or emulate other intrinsic families; it is desirable for such functions to have the same well-defined effects on the Q/GE bits as the corresponding intrinsics.
+To define small (inline) functions (defined in terms of expressions involving intrinsics, which provide abstractions or emulate other intrinsic families), it is desirable for such functions to have the same well-defined effects on the Q/GE bits as the corresponding intrinsics.